-The way deleted file recovery software works these days is by reading every byte on the volume, and as it reads through it searches every byte on the disk for common patterns in each individual filetype that it supports (or for patterns in general, for example it can recover all ASCII text).
+The way deleted file recovery software works these days is by reading every byte on the volume, and as it reads through it searches every byte on the disk for common patterns in each individual file type that it supports (or for patterns in general, for example it can recover all ASCII text found anywhere on a drive).
 If it encounters the start of a recognizable file it will record the location of that, and then search for whatever middle parts of the file that it can, and search for the end of it to finish it.
 Once it has a good idea of what the entirety of the file is, it will provide a real thumbnail preview of that file, and display it as an option to be recovered.

-This happens in parallel, with different file alternative possibilities for the same data segments on the disk being interpreted and offered as different files, and this can occur thousands of times per second.
-Multiple file outputs for the same data segment on the disk is necessary, because often files will be embedded inside each other, with each interpretation of the data as a file being equally valid, but distinct.
+This happens in parallel, with interpretations of the same data segments on the disk being interpreted and displayed as different files, and this can occur thousands of times per second.
+Multiple file outputs for the same data segment on the disk is necessary to have to get good results, because often files will be embedded inside each other, with each interpretation of the data as a file being equally valid, but distinct.
 (For example, jpegs embedded inside a PDF will be offered as individual jpegs, but that will not interfere with the PDF also being displayed and recoverable as a file itself, with the embedded jpegs included.)

 While the premise of this form of file recovery is simple and making a prototype is easy, outputting good results from such a chaotic environment is when it becomes a science and an art form and require years of refinement and development.
-No less than 5 years of research and development has been put into our main product for example.
+No less than 6 years of full-time research and development has been put into Mac Data Recovery Guru.
 And that’s not moving slowly.

 The most challenging aspect of this approach is that the names that the files were arbitrarily named on the filesystem are often lost, because that is stored in the filesystem itself.
 We do our best to overcome this limitation by displaying live thumbnail previews of all the deleted files (not an easy feat!), and allowing quick recovery of entire file types in order to later search through them with the OS X Finder and Spotlight.

-The first thing to do is assess how much risk you are at.
+Assess how much risk you are at.
 If you have just deleted a single small document, chances are very good that you’ll get it back even if you’re very casual about everything.
 Performing steps one and two listed below are optional in this case, and probably wont really make a difference.
-If you lose many files, or one very big file, this is when it is more appropriate to start acting like you’re in a forensics situation, and following steps one and two below would be highly recommendable.
+If you lose many files, or one very big file, this is when it is more appropriate to start acting like you’re in a forensics situation, and following steps one and two below would be highly recommended.

-Step Two (Optional): Download a data recovery program.
+Download Mac Data Recovery software.
 Again, it is preferable to download it to a disk that is not that which you will be recovering data from, because downloading the data recovery program itself is writing to the disk.
 If the data recovery program is small in size (say less than 5MB), this is not such an issue, because writing say 5MB to a disk with thousands of MB of space on it stands a very low risk of writing over the exact piece of data that you want to recover.
 Mac Data Recovery Guru is very small in size, so there is little concern if you are downloading this program.

-Step Three: Run the data recovery program.
-Preferably have a second disk or USB device ready to recover the files you want back to (if you are recovering a single small file, chances are this won’t strictly be necessary).
+Run the data recovery program.
+Preferably have a second disk, USB drive or key, or SD card ready to recover the files you want back to (if you are recovering a single small file, chances are this won’t strictly be necessary).
 You will get a warning from the software if you are recovering the file to the same disk you are recovering it from.